Skip to content

 zeroEntity state parses to exactly 0 — checked before range conditions

-non_zeroEntity state is any non-zero number (including negatives) — catch-all used only when no range condition matched
+non_zeroEntity state is any non-zero number — catch-all used only when no range condition matched

-Any custom stringExact match — e.g. heat, cool, buffering, charging
+Any custom stringExact match against entity state — e.g. heat, cooling, buffering

 Resolution Order